apache/flink/docs/ops/state_backends.md

 Upon checkpoints, this state backend will snapshot the state and send it as part of the checkpoint acknowledgement messages to the
 JobManager (master), which stores it on its heap as well.

+The MemoryStateBackend can be configured to use asynchronous snapshots.
+While we strongly encourage the use of asynchronous snapshots to avoid blocking pipelines, please note that this is a new feature and currently not enabled by default.
+To enable this feature, users can instantiate a `MemoryStateBackend` with the corresponding boolean flag in the constructor set to `true`, e.g.:

+{% highlight java %}
+    new MemoryStateBackend(MAX_MEM_STATE_SIZE, true);
+{% endhighlight %}

 Limitations of the MemoryStateBackend:

   - The size of each individual state is by default limited to 5 MB.
 This value can be increased in the constructor of the MemoryStateBackend.